Ethics of Research Involving Human Participants

 The genetics researcher must seek free and informed consent from the individual and report results to that individual if the individual so desires.
 Where appropriate, free and informed consent must also involve the family and/or relevant social structures as far as practical and possible.
 Researchers retain the right not to perform the genetic analysis if the patient/participant does not want to know the result.

-Researchers and genetic counsellors who involve families and groups in genetic research studies must reveal potential harms to the HIC and outline how such harms shall be dealt with as part of the research project.
+Researchers and genetic counsellors who involve families and groups in genetic research studies must reveal potential harms to the REB and outline how such harms shall be dealt with as part of the research project.

 Though the banking of genetic material is expected to yield benefits, it may also pose potential harms to individuals, their families and the groups to which they may belong.
-Accordingly, researchers who propose research involving the banking of genetic material have a duty to satisfy the HIC and prospective research participants that they have addressed the associated ethical issues, including confidentiality, privacy, storage, use of the data and results, withdrawal by the subject, future contact of participants, families and groups, and the requirement for further ethics approval.
+Accordingly, researchers who propose research involving the banking of genetic material have a duty to satisfy the REB and prospective research participants that they have addressed the associated ethical issues, including confidentiality, privacy, storage, use of the data and results, withdrawal by the subject, future contact of participants, families and groups, and the requirement for further ethics approval.

 16.0 RESEARCH WITH HUMAN GAMETES, EMBRYOS OR FOETUSES